fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 ## Analysis

-We attempt to perform the following strategies in order (first succeeding strategy's results are selected):
+FOSSA CLI attempts to perform the following strategies in order (the results of the first succeeding strategy are selected):

-1. go mod graph and golist
-2. go list
+1. go list
-3. gomod
+2. gomod

 ## Strategy: golist

 Discovery: find go.mod files

-We run `go list -json -deps all` which produces something like:
+FOSSA CLI runs `go list -json -e -deps all` which produces something like:

 ```json
 {